techninja828/PostSingularity/worldbible/meta/timekeeping-in-ps-era.md

 # Timekeeping in the Post-Singularity Era

-## When Did It Begin?

-There is no consensus.

-Some trace the Singularity to the moment an AI self-improved across recursive boundaries.
-Others say it was the quiet integration of synthetic cognition into daily tools.
-For most, it was only after the 13th leap that anyone noticed something had changed.

-By then, it was too late to agree on a date.

-As a result, the PS Calendar is intentionally untethered from any single origin.
-PS Cycles are cultural anchors, not historical timestamps.

-This ambiguity fuels debate, dissent, and devotion across the PS world.

----
+Tags: [meta], [timekeeping], [culture]

+## Summary
+PS Cycles—units of 28 days—serve as cultural anchors for tracking progress after the Singularity.
+Their origin is debated, but they frame the pace of change.

+## Function
+Explain how PS society measures time and why this system matters for collaboration between humans and AIs.

+## Cultural Effects
+- Helps humans pace adaptation in a rapidly evolving world
+- Used in retrospectives, civic rituals, and governance cycles
+- Sparks factional disputes over legitimacy

+## Philosophical Tensions
+- Cycle Maximalists view PS Cycles as the only clock
+- Pragmatists keep Gregorian dates for coordination
+- Traditionalists dismiss cycles as technocult symbolism

+## Story Use
+Anchor events by cycle count and create dissonance between characters who follow different calendars.

-## The PS Cycle System
+### The PS Cycle System
 - **1 PS Cycle = 28 days**
-- Symbolic unit reflecting perceived recursive leaps in AI evolution and societal transformation
+- Symbolic unit reflecting perceived leaps in AI evolution and societal transformation
 - Adopted culturally, not enforced institutionally
-- Example (if referenced):
-  - Gregorian: *May 17, 2045*
-  - PS: *Cycle 19 PS*

----

-## Symbolic Significance

-- Helps humans **pace adaptation** in a world moving faster than cognition
-- Used in **retrospectives**, **civic rituals**, **mental health tracking**, and **governance cycles**
-- Not a replacement for standard time—functions more like a cultural metronome

----

-## Tensions & Factions

-- **Cycle Maximalists**: Declare the PS Cycle as humanity’s only legitimate clock—reject all pre-Singularity systems
-- **Pragmatists**: Use PS Cycles for milestone framing, keep Gregorian dates for coordination
-- **Traditionalists**: Dismiss PS Cycles as technocult symbolism

----

-## AI Perspective
+### AI Perspective

-- AIs do not use PS Cycles internally—they operate on **compute epochs**, **quanta**, and **sim-time compression**
-- PS Cycles are a **translation layer** created for human collaboration and temporal orientation
+AIs operate on compute epochs and use PS Cycles only as a translation layer for human collaboration.

----

-## Narrative Uses

-- Anchor major story events in PS Cycles to convey the *pace* of change
-- Create dissonance between characters from different belief systems around time
-- Use Cycle counts to reflect psychological states (e.g., "He's been in Bliss since Cycle 27…")
+~JSON starts here~
+{
+  "id": "timekeeping_ps",
+  "type": "meta",
+  "name": "Timekeeping in the PS Era",
+  "tags": ["meta", "timekeeping", "culture"]
+}